Quantum-Codes/Discord-bot/README.md

 # Unknown-bot
 New code for Unknown bot!
-You can find the old code here [REMIND ME TO ADD]
+You can find the old code here [REMIND ME TO ADD LINK]